EGTortuero/viga/README.md

 ### Advanced parameters for genetic code:

 <table>
+<tr><td>--prodigal-gv</td><td>Use Prodigal-GV for viral ORF prediction instead of Prodigal.
+In this case, there is no need to use the --gcode option, as this program includes all special genetic codes automatically.
+Recommended for some phages like crAss-like phages and in cases where there is a low gene density and no ncRNA elements where found (Default: False)</td></tr>
 <tr><td>--gcode NUMBER</td><td>Number of GenBank translation table.
 At this moment, the available options are:
 <table>
 <tr><td>1</td><td>Standard genetic code [Eukaryotic]</td></tr>